bitagoras/PyPadPlusPlus/README.md

 # PyPadPlusPlus
 ### Notepad++ plugin for interactive Python development

 PyPadPlusPlus is a plugin for Notepad++ (https://notepad-plus-plus.org/) to interactivly work with Python.
 You can run your Python script interactively line by line or in selected blocks or run the entire file.
-Just go with the cursor somewhere in your code and press `<Ctrl> + <Enter>`.
+Just go with the cursor somewhere in your code and press `<Shift> + <Enter>`.
 This will execute the current line or the smallest piece of code the can run individually.
 By selecting several lines or the whole script (with `<Ctrl> + <A>`) you can execute any part or the whole program.
 Cells of code can be defined by a comment starting with `#%%`.
-With the mouse wheel button any selected code can be executed with one click.
+You have allways the choice whether you want to execute cells or single lines of code.
+With the mouse wheel button you can executed any selected code or single line with one click.
 The output is shown in a console frame.
 The console has an undo buffer for every output.
 By selecting a variable and hovering over it with the mouse you can get a calltip with information about it's current type and value.
-The autocompletion list for objects and dictionaries allows you to explore the current elements.
+Autocompletion lists for objects and dictionaries allows you to explore the current run-time information of an element.

-Another little optional feature fits perfectly in the workflow of PyPadPlusPlus and allows you to log small pieces of code you want to remember but you don't know where to store it.
+Another little optional feature fits perfectly in the workflow of PyPadPlusPlus and allows you to log small pieces of code you like to remember but you don't know where to store it.
 Just select any piece of code and press the keyboard shortcut (e.g. `<Alt> + <S>`).
 The selection will be added to a file `codeSnippetsLog.txt` with the time and date in a comment line.
 Pressing the shortcut again without any selection opens this file.
 When you figured out something new about Python you can use this function to log your finding in this "Python diary".
 Some month later when you have a déjà vu at the same problem you can have a look in the code-snippets log file.
+You can run in directly from this file.

   <img src="https://raw.githubusercontent.com/bitagoras/PyPadPlusPlus/master/demo/pyPadDemo.gif">